-Harvard Faculty Votes to Cap A Grades in Effort to Address Grade Inflation
+Harvard Faculty Votes to Cap A Grades for Undergraduates to Address Grade Inflation

 1-Minute Brief

-The new grading policy aims to address concerns that grade inflation has diminished the value of academic achievement at Harvard.
+The new grading policy aims to address concerns about grade inflation and maintain the value of academic achievement at Harvard.

 Key Facts

-- Harvard faculty voted to impose a cap on the number of A grades awarded to undergraduates.
+- Harvard faculty voted to impose a cap on A grades for undergraduates.

-- The cap will limit A grades to about 20% of students in undergraduate classes.
+- The cap will limit A grades to about 20% of undergraduate classes.

 - The new policy is set to take effect in the fall of 2027.

-- A Harvard law school dean described grades as 'almost useless' due to inflation.
+- A Harvard law school dean told the Washington Post that grades are 'almost useless.'

 What Happened